iow-esm/postprocess/Readme.md

 * fixed file ending .nc in CCLM/process_raw_output for total rain variable
 * fixed plotting of standard deviation in time series
 * remove results directory when rerunning a task
+* if no units are specified, arbitrary units "a.u." appear in the plot

 ### dependencies
 * python environment as anaconda3 or miniconda3